Ghost Free Theory in Unitary Gauge: A New Candidate: Unitarity Analysis

 For power-counting arguments to be applicable, the fields must be quantized and of mass dimension 1.
 As such, any conditions can only be put forward after we have quantized the perturbation $h_{\mu\nu}$ in (\ref{hquant}).
 Then, the condition for renormalizability based on (\ref{const}) could be expressed as: $m+4n+9=0$, while that for super-renormalizability is: $m+4n+9<0$.
 Considering a simple example for renormalizability, assume $m=-5$ and $n=-1$, such that the amplitude becomes:

 i.e. whether the UV unitarity violations happen is now up to the epoch within the theory, under consideration; specifically the magnitude of the scalar field background.
 The violation scale in this case is $\sim\frac{\varphi}{\zeta^{1/5}}$.
 For a scalar background that ranges from small, say for reheating era, to an intermediate value below the Planck scale, we'd need $\zeta\ll1$ to avoid unitarity violations up to the Planck scale.
-During inflation, when the scalar background is expected to be trans-Planckian as per the previous section, the unitarity constraints would dictate that the coupling parameter be $\zeta\gg1$.
+During inflation, when the scalar background could assume values in the trans-Planckian regime, as per the previous section, the unitarity constraints would dictate that the coupling parameter be $\zeta\gg1$, which doesn't agree with the condition for de Sitter expansion, implying that there is no overlap between unitarity and renormalizability here.
 Similar analysis for different combinations of $m$ and $n$ along the straight line $m+4n+9=0$ can be performed.

 Similarly for a super-renormalizable theory, we assume $m=-6$ and $n=-1$ such that: